Vic-Orlands/SpendWise-Test/README.md

-Landing page for the SpendWise first user's list
+Landing page for the SpendWise official site